radinag/email-project2/README.md

 # Email Project

-A simple HTML Email Peroject to advertise Flexa Gym Grips for a client.
+A simple HTML Email Project to advertise Flexa Gym Grips for a client.
 It echoes the website designed and developed around the grips.

 ## Additional Info